apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Throttling.md

 ---
 {% include variables.html %}

 # Throttling Authentication Attempts

 ## Capacity Throttling

 CAS is able to support request rate-limiting based on the token-bucket algorithm.
 This means that authentication requests that reach a certain configurable capacity within a time window may either be blocked or _throttled_ to slow down.
 This is done to protect the system from overloading, allowing you to introduce a scenario to allow CAS 120 authentication requests per minute with a refill rate of 10 requests per second that would continually increase in the capacity bucket.

 Enable the following module in your configuration overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-throttle-bucket4j" %}

+{% include bucket4j-configuration.md %}

 ## Failure Throttling